ONE OF THE FIRST NFL ROOKIES TO EVER GET HALF HIS HEAD SHAVED WAS FORMER OAKLAND RAIDERS RIGHT GUARD GENNARO DINAPOLI

-When the veterans gather around the locker room equipped with a pair of clippers and a series of bad fashion ideas, rookies can be seen fleeing the scene like roaches scattering when the lights come on.
+"The veterans gather around the locker room equipped with a pair of clippers and a series of bad fashion ideas.
 Unfortunately, there’s really no escaping the inevitable.
-In fact, the rooks who fight the hardest to preserve their precious locks or manicured waves typically are the ones who get it the worst.
+In fact, the rookies who fight the hardest to preserve their precious locks or manicured waves typically are the ones who get it the worst.

-w with a smile and sense of pride.
-After all, it isn’t every day you can have a room full of guys—many of whom you grew up admiring—on the floor, laughing with tears in their eyes.
+"I look back on it now with a smile and sense of pride.
+After all, it isn’t every day you can have a room full of guys—many of whom you grew up admiring—on the floor, laughing with tears in their eyes."

 THE GIRLS THOUGHT THIS INITIATION HAIRCUT WAS “INCREDIBLY HOT":

 This rookie kicker for the Washington Redskins, Zack Hocker, told his new teammates that if they would agree not to require him to stand up and sing a song on initiation night, he would willingly submit to any haircut of the team’s choice.
 Oops.
 Bad idea, Zach.

 A vote was taken by the team to choose which haircut style to inflict on the hapless rookie, and Hocker had to submit to what he described as a “horizontal Mohawk,” They didn’t allow him to wear a cap to cover it.